mirumee/satchless/doc/product/custom_models.rst

 going to be called on a validated form instance.
 It should return a variant corresponding with the form data.

+Please note that the above form is registered using the ``variant_form_for_product()`` decorator.
+This tells Satchless that the form should be used as the variant picker for the given product class (and its subclasses unless they specify their own variant forms).

 The validation, as shown in ``clean()`` method, is up to you.

 .. note::